Anne Travel Foodie reveals her funniest travel blooper photo

 My name is Anne de Graaf, I’m 33 years old, and I have a blog called Anne Travel Foodie.
 As the name suggests, I blog about travel and food.
 On my website and social media accounts, I share vegetarian recipes, healthy food spots, and original travel blogs.
 I’ve traveled to over 60 countries.
 I love to inspire my audience to see more of the world and to enjoy all the great food it has to offer!

-2. Can you tell us more about your blooper photo?
+2. Can you tell us more about your travel blooper photo?

 This photo was taken in Paris (France), in front of the Notre Dame.
 There were some pigeons walking around in front of the Notre Dame.
 I thought it would be nice to have a picture with the pigeons flying around me!
 So we bought some food but instead of flying nicely around me, like in a Disney movie, they all went straight for the food in my hand!
 It felt like I was under attack.
 Help!